-Three Lines in a Circle officially releases next week (August 31, 2021), but you can preorder your copy today at Bookshop and Amazon.
+It will be officially released next week (September 6, 2022), but you can preorder today wherever books are sold, including Bookshop and Amazon.
 (Please note: Some links provided are affiliate links.
 Affiliate links allow me to receive a small commission for recommendations at no cost to you.
 This commission is used to maintain this site and to continue bringing content to you.
 I always appreciate your support!)

 About The Illustrator:

-Make Meatballs Sing will officially be released next week (August 24, 2021), but you can preorder your copy today.
-Preorders are available wherever books are sold, including Bookshop and Amazon.
+Though Fighting For Yes! officially releases next week (August 9, 2022), you can preorder your copy today wherever books are sold, including Bookshop and Amazon.
 (Please note: Some links provided are affiliate links.
 Affiliate links allow me to receive a small commission for recommendations at no cost to you.
 This commission is used to maintain this site and to continue bringing content to you.
 I always appreciate your support!)

-Thank you so much to Enchanted Lion Books for sharing a review copy of Make Meatballs Sing with me.
-I am so honored to share this loving tribute to Corita on Mutually Inclusive today!
+Thank you so much to Abrams Books For Young Readers for sharing this inspiring picture book biography with me.
+I am so honored to be able to share Judith’s story with my readers today!

 About The Author: